nandhagk/train/README.md

 `git clone https://github.com/nandhagk/train.git`

 ### Initialize data
-NOTE: This data has been scraped from what documents we were provided, it doesn't contain the full dataset !
+**NOTE**: This data has been scraped from what documents we were provided, it doesn't contain the full dataset!
 ```
 cd src
 python -m train init data/mas_sections.json